 Taxpayers may elect to use the 200% DB, 150% DB, or the straight-line method for tangible personal property.
 It is important to note that all three methods allow the same depreciation expense over the same recovery period.
-Nevertheless, profitable taxpayers will elect to use the 200% DB method because it minimizes the after-tax cost of the asset by maximizing the present value of the depreciation expenses-through accelerating the depreciation expenses.
-Taxpayers traditionally subject to the AMT may elect to use the 150% DB method because it saves them the administrative inconvenience of calculating depreciation under both methods when the resulting expense under the 150% DB method required by AMT.
-Taxpayers may elect to use the straight-line method if they want to slow down depreciation expense. which is counterintuitive but often occurs for companies that regularly incur NOLs and would like to preserve these losses for a time when they expect profitability or will be acquired by another taxpayer that may be able to utilize the NOLs.
+Nevertheless, profitable taxpayers will elect to use the 200% DB method because it minimizes the after-tax cost of the asset by maximizing the present value of the depreciation expenses through accelerating the depreciation expenses.
+Taxpayers traditionally subject to the AMT may elect to use the 150% DB method because it saves them the administrative inconvenience of calculating depreciation under two separate methods.
+Taxpayers may elect to use the straight-line method if they want to slow down depreciation expense-which is counterintuitive but often occurs for companies that regularly incur NOLs and would like to preserve these losses for a time when they expect profitability or will be acquired by another taxpayer that may be able to utilize the NOLs.